Rushland Boy here behind the Golden EIB microphone, executing assigned host duties flawlessly.

 I know you remember that comment.

-That's this is this is Obama describing Middle America.
+This is Obama describing Middle America.

 This is Obama describing what he thinks of the average ordinary Republicans out there.

-Uh, and and they don't know anything.
+And they don't know anything.

-Or women, or you know, anybody didn't wait, you know, they freak out and they cling to their guns or their religion or their antipathy or what have you.
+And they cling to all these things that give them faith when they're being overrun by things they don't understand, like people like me or women or, you know, anybody didn't white, you know, they freak out and they cling to their guns or their religion or their antipathy or what have you.

-And that same guy is out trying to say, Yeah, I was loved by small town Iowa.
+And that same guy is out trying to say, yeah, I was loved by small town Iowa.

-The problem is he didn't like small towns, he doesn't like small towners.
+The problem is he didn't like small towns.

 This is a guy trying to eliminate suburbs, or at least eliminate the voting power and economic power of suburbia.

-Where's Der Schlieckmeister?
+Where's Der Schlikmeister?

 He is not expected to be in the room tonight.